wanghaisheng/responsive-landing-page-starter/content/blog/en/integrating-the-conversation-api-with-wechat-dr.md

 };
 ```

-Our Nexmo client, in turn, will receive the custom event and parse it as a WeChat message.
+Our Vonage client, in turn, will receive the custom event and parse it as a WeChat message.

 The following video demonstrates the flow we've just implemented; notice how WeChat could be replaced by a different platform.